syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Diacritic-Sensitivity.md

 ---
 layout: post
-title: Diacritic sensitivity in Syncfusion SfComboBox control for Xamarin.Forms
+title: Diacritic sensitivity in ComboBox
 description: Learn how to enable and disable Diacritic sensitivity in SfComboBox
 platform: xamarin
 control: SfComboBox